JulianSchubel/rustle/README.md

 ```

 There is a `unique key` constraint on the `id` field, so one must either
-generate new sample data or re-bootstrap the database after a successful run.
+generate new sample data after a completely successful run.
+Alternatively one
+can tear down and recreate the database schema.
+The database can be removed
-This can be done by providing the `--drop` option to the `generate` command.
+by providing the `--drop` option to the `bootstrap` command.

 For more information on `rustle` commands, see the [commands](#commands)
 section.